 Transfer Scholars Program

 The SUNY Potsdam Transfer Scholars Program is designed to provide support to our high achieving students.
-This program is only for accepted transfer students entering for full-time fall admission.
+This program is for accepted transfer students entering for full-time fall and spring semester admission.
 The value of each award begins at $1000 annually.
 It is renewable for one subsequent year by maintaining a minimum of a 3.25 cumulative GPA.

 The selection committee will consider the student’s academic record, GPA, TOEFL scores (for international students), essay, and a history of participation and leadership in extracurricular activities and community service.
 NCAA Division III regulations prohibit the consideration of high school athletic ability, athletic participation, athletic leadership or athletic performance in awarding scholarships.